Java syntax: Functional interfaces and lambda expressions

+However, unlike C++, lambda types are not part of the language model; nothing about its runtime class may be depended upon, whereas in C++ the lambda type may still be extracted with decltype to obtain a real unique closure type; a lambda's java.lang.Class<?> cannot be referenced in code.

 Method references

 Java allows method references using the operator :: (it is not related to the C++ namespace qualifying operator ::).
 It is not necessary to use lambdas when there already is a named method compatible with the interface.
 This method can be passed instead of a lambda using a method reference.
 There are several types of method references: